wwoods/git-results/README.md

 TODO
 ----

+* git-results.cfg.local for local [vars] values.
+Should be auto-added to .gitignore.
 * -i flag should use its own permanent home, to avoid accidentally mucking up the home directory
   * Or... obsolete -i flag.
 Use a pool of LIFO temporary folders, store git-results script pid to make sure you're not overwriting one that's in use.
 If something goes wrong (files not copied out, e.g. pid file exists), delete a temporary directory.
 None exist, make a new one.
 This could shave minutes off of every experiment for long builds.
 * --clean flag to clean up extant -run that aren't registered with -r.